luke-griffiths/lsg84/index.md

 What are those weird values ```35000``` and ```200``` in the last line of my complementary filter?
 Those are the trial-and-error determined weighting values for the gyroscope and accelerometer.
 Those values gave me a response to change in the IMU that was strong but not too sensitive, and made the game easy to play.

 ### Updating the Game
 I won't include a full code section here, but I think it's worthwhile to mention what exactly occurs 30 times per second.
-Pseudocode for my updateFrame() is below:
+Pseudocode for my ```updateFrame()``` is below:
 ```
+updateFrame {
   read the IMU
   update the landing pads
   erase the dinosaur and cannonballs from the VGA
   update dinosaur and cannonball positions with kinematic eqns
   if the dino is off the screen or there's a cannonball collision:
     end the game
   if the dino is falling and lands on a pad:
     move everything down for a specified number of frames
   redraw the dinosaur and cannonballs
+}
 ```
 Obviously that's a simplification, but that is *generally* the flow of the update function.
 It gets called 30 times per second, which means that all those functions *must* be completed in less than 1/30th of a second.